starkvilleweeklyprotests/starkvilleweeklyprotests.github.io/docs/index.markdown

 The poster shown on this page is one of the images posted to various social media about this event.
-There is no central organization, to my knowledge, but I believe the poster expresses the general concerns of those that attend.
+There is no central organization, but the poster expresses some of the general concerns of those that attend.

 ## Why?